iree-org/iree/docs/developing_iree/e2e_benchmarking.md

 # It is possible to force it to only use Ruy for all matrix multiplications.
 # That is the default on ARM but not on x86.
 This will overwrite the
 # previous binary unless you move it.
+#
+# Note that Ruy takes care of -mavx2 and other AVX extensions internally,
+# so this passing this flag here isn't going to make a difference to
+# matrix multiplications.
+However, the rest of TFLite's kernels outside
+# of ruy will still benefit from -mavx2.
 bazel build --copt=-mavx2 -c opt \
   --define=tflite_with_ruy=true \
   //tensorflow/lite/tools/benchmark:benchmark_model